-Velocity 2X is the sci-fi platformer and shoot ‘em-up in one adventure, heading to PS Vita and PS4 in the first week of September 2014!
+Velocity 2X is the sci-fi platformer and shoot ‘em-up in one adventure, available now for PS Vita and PS4!

-This highly anticipated sequel to Velocity Ultra weaves together two classic game formats into one seamless adventure, featuring puzzle-platforming action alongside award-winning top-down shoot ‘em-up gameplay!
+This critically acclaimed sequel to Velocity Ultra weaves together two classic game formats into one seamless adventure, featuring puzzle-platforming action alongside award-winning top-down shoot ‘em-up gameplay!

 "Everything that a game should be." - Push Square

 "One of the best games on PS4." - Polygon

 "Velocity 2X successfully builds upon the speed of the original with its awesome new side-scrolling sections." - IGN